-When the WH OF HATE button is pushed for more than 1.5 seconds while the iPod® is playing, the iPod® will play while fast forwarding or rewinding.
+When the with or with button is pushed for more than 15 seconds while the iPod® is playing, the iPod® will play while fast forwarding or rewinding.
 When the button is released, the iPod® will return to the normal play speed.

-When the with or was button is pushed for less than 1.5 seconds while the iPod® is playing, the next track or the beginning of the current track on the iPod® will be played.
+When the with or with button is pushed for less than 1.5 seconds while the iPod® is playing, the next track or the beginning of the current track on the iPod® will be plaved.

-When the rewind button is pushed for less than 1.5 seconds within 3 seconds after the current track starts playing, the previous track will be played.
+When the rewind button is pushed for less than 15 seconds within 3 seconds after the current track starts playing, the previous track will be played.